sheracore/Useful_programming_knowledges/README.md

 ## Concurrency
-concurrency is not the same as parallel programming or parallelism because parallelism is about parallel execution and concurrency is a little bit more bacause concurrency is about designing your program as a collection of independent processes about designing these processes to eventually run in parallel. concurrency is good for your code  if
+concurrency is not the same as parallel programming or parallelism because parallelism is about parallel execution and concurrency is a little bit more bacause concurrency is about designing your program as a collection of independent processes about designing these processes to eventually run in parallel. concurrency is good for your code  if:
 * group code(and data) by identifying independent tasks
 * no race conditions
 * no deadlocks